 Where do I begin?
 Which networks should I be on?
 What do I share?
 How many times should I post?
 Is this worth my time?
 Read on, and we will answer all your questions and concerns!
 There are a lot of social networks out there, but you don’t have to be on all of them.
 In fact, it's better to pick one or two to focus on when you're first getting started.
 Unclear as to how Instagram would help your brand?
 Avoid it for now.
 Not ready to tackle Twitter just yet?
 Skip it.
 The point is, choose one or two platforms to focus on from the start and then build your presence from there.

-1. Decide Which Audience you Need to Target
+1. Decide Which Audience You Need to Target

-Let’s talk strategy.
+Let’s talk about strategy.
 You have limited time, and maybe limited content, and there is a very specific audience you want to reach.
 Here’s a quick, non-scientific breakdown of who uses which network: